 The treatment rooms are open roofed opening up to the rainforest canopy above and the sounds and smells of the jungle – try the Walbul-Walbul massage with local aromatics, mud and rainforest water for a full head-to-toe experience.

 Set in the Daintree rainforest 20 minutes north of Port Douglas, Healing Waters Spa at Silky Oaks Lodge is the pinnacle of natural luxury.
 Winner of the world luxury spas award in 2011 Healing Waters at Silky Oaks really knows how to spa.
 Surrounded by the lush foliage of the Daintree Rainforest it’s impossible not to feel completely immersed in this tranquil and rejuvenating experience.
 Did I mention the outdoor baths?
 Winning.

 Niramaya Day Spa & Villas

 With its serene, green, Balinese-inspired decor, Niramaya Day Spa & Villas is a perfect escape from the hectic pace of a tropical holiday.
 And it delivers tranquility in spades.
 Inside, water features, dark timber furnishings and dappled natural light invoke instant feelings of calm.
-The various spa rituals are a true sensory journey utilising products from the Sydney-based Dr Rose; signature treatments include The Jewel of The Reef package (4 hours of more pampering than should be legal) and the ‘so good I can’t believe it’s not surgery’ Dr. Rose Gold Facial – a mask of 24-carat gold gel and gold leaf used to eliminate wrinkles.
+The various spa rituals are a true sensory journey; signature treatments include Niramaya package (3 hours of more pampering than should be legal) and the ‘so good I can’t believe it’s not surgery’ Age-Repair Facial – a combination of Collagen stimulating ingredients and specific massage techniques.
 Post-treatment, indulge in the sauna, plunge pool or poolside lunch at Niramaya’s restaurant, Rasa.